Frequently Asked Questions

 At New York Zen Center for Contemplative Care: 119 W. 23rd Street, #401, New York, NY (between 6th and 7th Avenues)

-There is a tuition fee of $3,400 (+ a processing fee if paying by credit card) to defray costs of this training.
+The tuition for the course is $3,950 (plus a processing fee if paying by credit card).
 A limited number of partial work exchange scholarships may be available.
 You may also want to explore the option of having either an organization or friends and family sponsor you.

-Participants commit to attending 8 training weekends, completing 100 hours of volunteer caregiving work and recording/reporting the hours, attending a four-day Contemplative Care Retreat in the fall, completing reading assignments and written assignments, and meeting with a supervisor one-on -one eight times during the training.
+Participants commit to attending 8 training weekends and completing 100 hours of volunteer caregiving work by the time of the last class in May.
+In addition, participants commit to logging in their clinical hours, attending a four-day Contemplative Care Retreat in the fall, completing all reading and written assignments, and meeting with a mentor one-on-one eight times during the training.

 Participants may serve as a volunteer caregiver at hospitals, hospices, and other health centers.
-Those in the New York City metro area are placed either at Visiting Nurse Service Hospice or Beth Israel Medical Center.
+Those in the New York City metro area are placed either at Visiting Nurse Service Hospice or Lenox Hill Hospital.
 Those who live outside of the New York City metropolitan area are responsible for finding a clinical site for volunteering near to where they live.

 No. This is an introductory training program.
 Each of us has the capacity to embrace the suffering of another person and the ability to provide compassionate care to another.